-Native Spirit Foundation promotes education and the protection of the rights of Indigenous peoples.
+Native Spirit Foundation is an organisation which promotes education and the protection of the rights of Indigenous peoples.
 Native Spirit SCIO works to advance education for the public benefit in the United Kingdom and worldwide in the art, culture and heritage of the Indigenous peoples of the Americas and elsewhere.

 It was founded, and is directed, by the Mapuche artist and filmmaker Freddy Treuquil.
 Native Spirit SCIO is an independent organisation run by volunteers and supports Educational projects in South American Indigenous communities.
 We work with the concept of “The New School”, a proposal for autonomous education based on an Indigenous understanding of life.

-Throughout the year, Native Spirit holds special events, fundraisers and workshops generating a permanent platform in Europe for a dialogue between the Indigenous world and modern societies.
+Alongside the annual Native Spirit Film Festival, Native Spirit holds special events, fundraisers and workshops throughout the year generating a permanent platform in Europe for a dialogue between the Indigenous world and modern societies.

 We aim to Inspire new possibilities for understanding life, by celebrating the strength and potential of the human spirit.